GanaevaDR/Capsella_pangenome/README.md

 # Capsella_pangenome

-This project is dedicated to the analysis of gene evolution of recent allopolyploid plant _Capsella bursa-pastoris_
+This project is dedicated to the analysis of gene evolution of recent allopolyploid plant _Capsella bursa-pastoris_.

 ## Orthologization